garrettds11/ioc_brace_ripper/README.md

 # ioc_brace_ripper
 iocRf is a tool made for security analysts.
 IOC strings are often neutralized with braces.
 This tool removes them so analysts can use them quickly.
+It also adds wildcards.